intel/appframework/README.md

 1) jqMobi  - query selector library

-2) jqUi - UI/UX library for mobile applications in a webkit browser.
+2) jqUi - UI/UX library for mobile applications in a webkit browser or W8/WP8.
 Please see the Kitchen Sink folder for a demo

-3) jqPlugins - plugins for mobile applications in a webkit browser.
+3) jqPlugins - plugins for mobile applications in a webkit browser or W8/WP8.

 # About jqMobi